x509-hbs/draft-x509-shbs/draft-ietf-lamps-x509-shbs.md

 `id-alg-xmssmt-hashsig`, then the following requirements given in this section MUST be fulfilled.

-If the keyUsage extension is present in a code signing certificate, then it MUST contain at least one of the following values:
+When one of these AlgorithmIdentifiers appears in the SubjectPublicKeyInfo field of a certification authority (CA) X.509 certificate [RFC5280], the certificate key usage extension MUST contain at least one of the following values: digitalSignature, nonRepudiation, keyCertSign, or cRLSign.

-    nonRepudiation; or
-    digitalSignature.

 However, it MUST NOT contain other values.

-If the keyUsage extension is present in a certification authority certificate, then it MUST contain at least one of the following values:
+When one of these AlgorithmIdentifiers appears in the SubjectPublicKeyInfo field of an end entity X.509 certificate [RFC5280], the certificate key usage extension MUST contain at least one of the following values: digitalSignature or nonRepudiation.

-    nonRepudiation; or
-    digitalSignature; or
-    keyCertSign; or
-    cRLSign.

 However, it MUST NOT contain other values.

-Note that for certificates that indicate `id-alg-hss-lms-hashsig` the above definitions are more restrictive than the requirement defined in Section 4 of [RFC8708].
+Note that for certificates that indicate `id-alg-hss-lms-hashsig` the above definitions are more restrictive than the requirement defined in Section 4 of
+{{!I-D.draft-ietf-lamps-rfc8708bis}}.

 # Signature Algorithms